 The movement of firearms and firearm parts, ammunition and accessories in and out of Australian territory is controlled primarily by the Australian Border Force.
 Victoria Police and the Attorney-General's office provide limited administrative and regulatory assistance to Australian Border Force Customs.

-Australian Border Force requires Victoria Police to certify that Victorian residents wishing to import firearms, imitation firearms, paintball markers or firearm ammunition, parts or accessories are either appropriately licensed to receive that item or the item does not require a licence to be held:
+Australian Border Force requires Victoria Police to certify that Victorian residents wishing to import the following items, need to be appropriately licensed to receive that item or confirm the item does not require a licence to be held:

-If the exported item(s) will not be brought back into Australia, you must advise Licensing and Regulation Division and provide a copy of the relevant export documentation.
+If the exported item(s) will not be brought back into Australia, you must advise the Licensing and Regulation Division and provide a copy of the relevant export documentation.